collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Close pull request
 * Revert pull request (hopefully not needed)
-* Delete feature branch (locally and remote/browser)
+* Delete local and remote (in browser) feature branch

 Delete a branch